Jawadban/workout-app/README.md

 Usually, it’s hard to see these states without running a sample app or some examples.

-Create React App doesn't include any tools for this by default, but you can easily add [React Storybook](https://github.com/kadirahq/react-storybook) to your project. **It is a third-party tool that lets you develop components and see all their states in isolation from your app**.
+Create React App doesn't include any tools for this by default, but you can easily add [React Storybook](https://github.com/kadirahq/react-storybook) to your project. **It is a third-party tool that lets you develop components and see all thir states in isolation from your app**.

 ![React Storybook Demo](http://i.imgur.com/7CIAWpB.gif)